How to Install or Upgrade Planning Analytics for Excel (PAX/PAfE) Add-in v2.0.65+

 Removing the prior version is absolutely mandatory, especially if you are upgrading from a version up until 2.0.64.

-5. Download and Save .xll File
+6. Download and Save .xll File

-Create a new folder somewhere that is accessible to you.
-Say, C:\Planning Analytics for Excel\, or something similar.
-Then copy the relevant .xll file (either 32 or 64 bit) to this location.
-These are the files that need to be directly run to open PAX directly inside Excel.
+Then either from PAW (on the Administrator screen) or from IBM Fix Central, download the relevant .xll file (either 32 or 64 bit) and save to this new folder.
+There is no Windows installation for PAX now.
+These are the files that need to be run directly to open PAX inside Excel.

-6. Open the .xll File
+10. Open the .xll File

-7. Enable Code from IBM
+11. Enable Code from IBM

 When you first open PAfE directly from the .xll, Windows will ask you about a potential security threat from the .xll file.
 You can either select to enable for this session only, or to enable all code from the publisher.
 Obviously if you don’t want to have to answer this popup every time you open PAX, then you need to choose the first option, to “Enable all code published by this publisher”.

-8. Set Language and Accept IBM Licence
+13. Set Language and Accept IBM Licence

 Straight after the security warning from Windows, you will also be asked to select your language and accept the licence from IBM.
 This only occurs once.

-9. PAX is Open
+14. PAX is Open – et Viola!

 Planning Analytics for Excel will then open in Excel and will not open any document (unlike in the pre 2.0.65 days).
 You will then need to Connect to Planning Analytics to work with the files stored inside your TM1 server.

-Create Connection to TM1 Model
+15. Create Connection to TM1 Model

 Now that you have installed the Planning Analytics for Excel add-in, you need to create a connection to a TM1 model.
 Please see this post for detailed instructions on how to do this.